Charles and Mary Ann (Molly) Goodnight Ranch House

-The Charles and Mary Ann (Molly) Goodnight Ranch House, near Goodnight, Texas, was built in 1888.
+The Charles and Mary Ann (Molly) Goodnight Ranch House, in Armstrong County, Texas, United States near Goodnight, Texas, was built in 1888.
 It was listed on the National Register of Historic Places in 2007.
+It became a Texas State Historic Site in 2020 and is owned and operated by the Texas Historical Commission.

 Geography

-It is located in Armstrong County, Texas, at US 287 and 5000 Block County Road 25.

 The listing included four contributing buildings on 27.3 acre.
 A predecessor building may have been incorporated as the kitchen within the complex house.
 Outbuildings include a carriage house, cold storage, and servants quarters buildings, and the remains of a water tower.

 History

 It was a home of Charles Goodnight (1836–1929).

 It later housed the Charles Goodnight Historical Center, a museum.